Cadifam/DBCFinalProject/README.md

         - loan status
         - Used phone prices
         - Visa approvals

-### Note:
+# Note:

-The project is in phases; as and when a model is ready, it will be uploaded
+    The project is in phases; as and when a model is ready, it will be uploaded.
+    You can read more on the projects in the various project's README file Documentations are also available to guide users on the use of the model on huggingface.com

 ## 1. Breast cancer